Addie ModelSecondary students aged 12-14 in maroon sweatshirts conducting science experiments with test tubes, guided by a teacher

 Secondly, the ADDIE model simplifies the design of clear and specific learning objectives and materials.
 During the design phase, instructional designers can define the intended outcomes and specify appropriate instructional strategies and assessment methods to achieve those outcomes.
 This ensures the training materials align with the overall instructional goals and objectives.

 Thirdly, the ADDIE process's evaluation phase allows for measurable outcomes.
 By conducting formative and summative evaluations, instructional designers can assess the effectiveness of the training programme and make any necessary improvements.
-This helps in continuously improving the quality of the training and ensuring the desired learning outcomes are achieved.
+This helps in continuously improving the quality of the training and ensuring the desired skill development are achieved.

 Understanding Limitations: Disadvantages of the ADDIE Model

-The ADDIE Model: Addressing disadvantages for effective implementation.
+The ADDIE Model: Addressing disadvantages for targeted implementation.

 While the ADDIE model is widely used and highly regarded in instructional design, it has disadvantages that merit consideration.
 One significant disadvantage is its linear process, which may not adequately accommodate complex learning needs.